Paul leads the London corporate real estate practice which is fully embedded in the real estate team.

 - Oxford Properties on its joint venture with British Land for the development of the 47 storey Leadenhall Building at 122 Leadenhall, London (formerly known as "the Cheesegrater") and the subsequent sale of it to CC Land for £1.15 billion

-- Canada Pension Plan Investment Board on its joint ventures and mixed-use developments with BT Pension Fund at Paradise Circus, Birmingham (one of the largest redevelopments in the UK) and Wellington Place, Leeds (a 1.5 million sq ft area of newly developed commercial, retail, leisure and residential space)
+- Canada Pension Plan Investment Board on its acquisition of a 50% stake in Milton Park business park and the creation of a 50:50 joint venture with Hermes Real Estate; on its joint ventures and mixed-use developments with BT Pension Fund at Paradise Circus, Birmingham and Wellington Place, Leeds

 - London & Continental Railways on the sale of its interests in the King's Cross Central Partnership (the entity that owns and is developing the King's Cross Central are in London) to the largest pension fund in Australia, AustralianSuper

-- A Far Eastern Sovereign Wealth Fund on the establishment of a 50/50 joint venture with a UK listed property company for the development of a 200,000 sq ft office led mixed used development at Bond Street, London
+- an Asian fund on the establishment of a 50/50 joint venture with a UK listed property company for the development of a 200,000 sq ft office led mixed used development at Bond Street, London